A few things I’ve learned on days out on the hills that I rarely hear from other outdoor folk.

 Be bold start cold.
 You jump out of the warmth of the car, and hit the chilly air outside, and layer up too much: as soon as you start exerting yourself, particularly if ascending, you’ll be toasty warm then too hot, which leads to too much sweating and then damp base layers which once you stop for a break or reach the windswept top of the hill, are then a liability.
 Best to try and keep dry longer by starting off ‘cold’.

 Be a quick switcher.
 A similar principle of putting on/off as conditions demand applies to waterproofs.
-None are as breathable as they make out (well, perhaps paramo which is too warm and heavy for most of the year if you’re a fast/light type).
+None are as breathable as they make out (well, perhaps paramo which is too warm, bulky and heavy for most of the year if you’re a fast/light type).
 Don’t put them on until needed, and take them off once a shower has passed if there’s ongoing exertion which will make for sweaty underlayers.

 Air your feet.
 On long days out, feet will inevitably get damp from either sweat or immersion, which can lead to blistering.
 At any stop of a reasonable time, I like to get my feet out of the boots/trainers to air (weather and company permitting!).
 Keep them drier longer.
+Having a spare dry pair of socks is worthwhile.

 Snacks to hand.
 I always try and have a snack or two readily to hand i.e. reachable without stopping or taking off the rucksack.
 It’s easy to be in a hurry and push on with a tummy rumbling, and end up being under-fueled as you e.g. approach a tough climb.
 On really challenging days when fatigue can be a factor this is more important.
 I like rucksacks / garments with front chest pockets, and try and have both something to eat and drink there.